Mekino05/alx-system_engineering-devops/0x02-shell_redirections/README.md

-write a command that find. all empty files and directories in the current directory and all sub directories. only the names of the files and directories should be displayed
+write a script that displays a confused smiley ''(Ôo)' .